 Rabbi Mitchel Malkus

 Rabbi Malkus was awarded the first Ed.
 D. from the Wm.
 Davidson Graduate School of Jewish Education at the Jewish Theological Seminary (JTS), where he also completed Rabbinic Ordination and an M.A. in Judaic Studies.
 Rabbi Malkus pursued his undergraduate work at Columbia University.
-He has studied at Yeshivat HaMivtar in Israel and at the Principals’ Institute of the Harvard Graduate School of Education.
+He studied at Yeshivat HaMivtar in Israel and at the Principals’ center of the Harvard Graduate School of Education.

 Rabbi Malkus writes extensively on curriculum, instruction, and educational leadership.
 From 2004 to 2007 he was chair of the BJE Los Angeles Day School Principals Council.
 He was awarded the Milken Jewish Educator Award in 2009.
 Rabbi Malkus was a mentor in the Day School Leadership Training Institute (DSLTI) and had the privilege of being an alternate delegate at the World Zionist Congress in 2010.